Acephobia & Anti-asexual hate crime

-The little (but growing!) research that there is in this area has uncovered strong bias against asexual people.
-Relative to heterosexual people, and even to lesbian, gay and bisexual people, asexual people were found to be the target of more prejudice, avoidance and discrimination.
+The little (but growing!) research that there is in this area has uncovered strong bias against ace people.
+Relative to cisgender and heterosexual people, and even to cisgender lesbian, gay and bisexual people, asexual people were found to be the target of more prejudice, avoidance and discrimination.

 Recognising anti-asexual prejudice

-- are less than human or against human nature
+are less than human or against human nature

 are deficient or broken; that it is a result of mental illness or sexual abuse

-- have just not met the “right” person
+have just not met the “right” person

-- are confused or ‘going through a phase’
+are confused or ‘going through a phase’

 cannot experience love and have relationships

 are just “prudes”; that asexuality is a choice rather than an orientation

-- don’t face oppression and are damaging the LGBT cause.
+don’t face oppression and are damaging the LGBT+ cause.

 What is anti-asexual hate crime?

-Anti-asexual hate crime can include verbal abuse and violence from neighbours or strangers.
-Because people’s asexual identity is not always visible to strangers, anti-asexual abuse can often be concentrated in settings where the targeted person and perpetrator know each other.
+Anti-asexual hate crime can include verbal abuse and violence from neighbours or strangers, in person or online.
+Because people’s ace identity is not always visible to strangers, anti-asexual abuse can often be concentrated in settings where the targeted person and perpetrator know each other.
 That can include verbal abuse or unwanted sexual touching from acquaintances and anti-asexual domestic abuse from family or partners.
 This also includes actual and threats of so-called “corrective” rape, to “fix” the person’s orientation.

-These crimes are less easy to recognise but it is equally important to record and address them in a manner that addresses their motivation of hostility.
-To qualify to be recorded as a hate incident, a report needn’t include anti-asexual language.
-It is enough for a reporting person to perceive that it was motivated by acephobia.
+These crimes can be less often recognized in mainstream services, but it is equally important to record and address them in a manner that addresses their motivation of hostility.

 Tackle anti-asexual prejudice within LGBT+ communities

-Asexuality is a part of sexual diversity, and so belongs within the LGBT+ community.
-However, asexual people can face prejudice from other sexual minority groups, such as being refused entry to LGBT spaces or inappropriate treatment by LGBT services.
-Some LGBT people argue that asexuality is not a sexual orientation, and therefore shouldn’t be included in LGBT umbrella.
-Similar reasoning was employed to object to bisexual and trans inclusion in lesbian and gay movements historically – and full inclusion of these groups remain an issue today.
+However, ace people can face prejudice from within our community, such as being refused entry to LGBT+ spaces or inappropriate treatment by LGBT+ services.
+Some LGBT+ people argue that asexuality shouldn’t be included under the LGBT+ umbrella.
+Similar reasoning was employed to object to bisexual and trans inclusion in lesbian and gay movements historically – and still results in failings in full inclusion and support of these groups today.

-LGBT people working as service providers can also sometimes oppose asexual inclusion.
-It is important for LGBT+ services to raise awareness of asexual spectrum identities and acephobia, and work towards welcoming all sexual minorities to their service.
+LGBT+ people working as service providers can also sometimes oppose asexual inclusion.
+It is important for LGBT+ services to raise awareness of ace identities and acephobia, and work towards welcoming all sexual and romantic minorities to their service.